metamath/lamp-guide/docs/11/index.md

 As I mentioned a moment ago, I intentionally ordered the statement to match the form in the database exactly - so why isn't it showing up?

-The reason is that in this Metamath database, the using the fact that addition is associative requires some additional preconditions that are not currently included in our proof.
+This isn't unusual.
+It often happens that we can't just directly use a rule in the database, but in fact we have to prove some *other* statements before we *can* use a rule in the database.
+Sometimes we have to this for several layers.
+Metamath-lamp has a tool called "bottom-up search" that will let us find such proofs; it can even find proofs with deeper depths.
+Before we use bottom-up search, let's explain what's going on in detail in this case, as an example of this kind of problem.

+This Metamath database *does* already have the fact that addition is associative.
+In fact, it has the rule in *exactly* this order of symbols - I specifically rigged it that way.
+So why can't our simple unification work?
+The problem is that
-In this case, it turns out that the set.mm requires first showing that the values being added are complex numbers, and none of our current steps prove that.
+the rule in `set.mm` requires first showing, as hypotheses, that the values being added are complex numbers.
+None of our current steps prove that
+`1` and `2` are complex numbers.
+The database *also* has those facts, but they need to be brought in as their own steps before they can be used.

-There's no need for you to have known that ahead of time.
+There's no need for you to have known all of that ahead of time.
 I'm simply trying to illustrate a general point: sometimes theorems require other information to be proved first, even if what you want to prove precisely matches a conclusion in the database.

-So we'll instead use a bottom-up search, which will try to find and prove any other steps necessary to apply a relevant existing proof.
+So we'll instead use a bottom-up search, which will try to find and prove any other steps necessary to prove a step.
 A bottom-up search *can* add new steps, and it can also find multi-step-deep proofs.
-The search will then return various options, preferring options that have the fewest unknowns left to prove (ideally none).
+The search will then return various options, preferring options that have the fewest unknowns left to prove (ideally none of course).
-You enable a bottom-up search by selecting the step to be proved and then clicking on the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
+You enable a bottom-up search by selecting the *single* step to be proved and then clicking on the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).